 - 5 spring onions (green part only), chopped

 - Preheat oven to 220*C and line two large trays with baking paper.

-- To make the sweet potato chips, arrange the sweet potato rounds in a single layer on the prepared baking trays.
-Drizzle very lightly with coconut oil and sprinkle a quarter of the spice mix.
-Bake for 20 minutes, then remove from oven and use tongs to turn the rounds over.
-Add another sprinkle of spice mix, then return to the oven for a further 15-20 mins or until the rounds are beginning to resemble chips (refer to the images).
+- To make the chips, arrange the sweet potato slices in a single layer on the prepared baking trays, ensuring they are not touching one another or they won’t crisp up.
+Drizzle very lightly with olive oil and sprinkle with a quarter of the spice mix.
+Bake for 20 minutes, then remove from the oven and use tongs to turn the sweet potato over.
+Add another sprinkle of spice mix, then return to the oven for a further 15-20 mins or until the sweet potato is fully cooked and crispy around the edges.
 Remove from oven and set aside.
 You may also wish to swap the tray positions half way through to ensure even baking.

-- To make the guac, combine all ingredients and season with a sprinkle of seasoning and a little extra sea salt.
+- To make the guac, place the avocado in a bowl and mash with a fork. then mix through the lime juice, spring onion, and coriander.
+Season with a generous sprinkle of Mexican seasoning and a little extra sea salt.
 Set aside.

-- Assemble the nachos on a serving board starting with the sweet potato chips on the bottom, then piling on the quinoa, sautéed capsicum, and guac.
-Garnish with coriander, spring onions, sliced chilli (I often use dried chilli flakes instead), lime wedges and a light sprinkle of the spice mix.
-If you’ve got any good-quality chipotle sauce on hand, feel free to drizzle over.
-These nachos are best served immediately when the sweet potato chips are crispy around the edges and the quinoa and capsicum are still warm.
+- Assemble the nachos on a serving board by arranging the sweet potato chips on the bottom, then piling on the quinoa, sautéed capsicum, and guac.
+Garnish with coriander leaves, spring onions, lime wedges, chilli flakes if using, and a light sprinkle of the spice mix.
+If you’ve got any good-quality chipotle sauce on hand, feel free to drizzle some over.
+Serve immediately while the sweet potato chips are crispy around the edges and the quinoa and capsicum are still warm.
+Buen Provecho!